koreader/koreader/doc/Collaborating_with_Git.md

 # Collaborating with Git

 ## Basic
-If you are new to Git, following are some of the resources you might find useful:
+If you are new to Git, you might find some of the following resources useful:

 * [GitHub's blog post](https://github.com/blog/120-new-to-git)
 * <http://try.github.com/>
 * <http://sixrevisions.com/resources/git-tutorials-beginners/>
 * <http://rogerdudler.github.io/git-guide/>

-## Get latest code from the KOReader repository
+## How to pull the latest code from the KOReader repository
 First you need to add the official repo to your remote repo list:
 ```bash
 git remote add upstream git@github.com:koreader/koreader.git